angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 <row variant="centered">{{!DD}}{{!TO}}</row>

-Out these steps, we will start by detailing how to achieve steps 2. and 3. as these are the first steps that are unique to the Doomsday archetype.
+Of these steps, we will provide additional focus on how to achieve steps 2. and 3. as these are the first steps that are unique to the Doomsday archetype.
 Other decks like Omnitell have similar transferable skills in order to resolve a specific key spell however it is the *pile* construction that is often the trickiest